petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    15           10240         1024000   495.0 MiB   EF00  EFI System Partition
    ```

-1. Expand the file system on the partition with `xfs_growfs`, which is appropriate for a standard marketplace-generated Red Hat system:
+1. Expand the filesystem on the partition with `xfs_growfs`, which is appropriate for a standard marketplace-generated Red Hat system:

    ```bash
    xfs_growfs /